a-drop-in-the-ocean456/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

 # GraphDetection
 Graph Pyramid Network for Object Detection \
 Download graph-mmdet.zip \
-then you can run: sh train.sh
+then you can run: \
+sh train.sh \
+the result of graphFPN \